vexato/CentralCorp-Launcher/docs/README.md

 🔹 Use **[AzLINK](https://azuriom.com/fr/azlink)** (Spigot plugin) and **AuthME** to configure authentication via the Azuriom API for your Minecraft server.

+🔹 This launcher supports several default languages: French, English, German, Spanish, and Russian.
+You can simply add a new language via a JSON file in the translations folder, in assets.
+The language will be chosen based on the client's system language.

 ---

 ### 📖 Full Documentation